Updated on May 9, 2023

 Make use of unusual usernames.
 Previously, you had to start with a default admin username with WordPress, but that is no longer the case.
 Nonetheless, most new web administrators use the default username and must change it.
 To change your admin username, use Admin Renamer Extended.

 One of the most common types of web attacks on your website is brute forcing login pages.
 If you use an easy-to-guess password or username, your website will almost certainly become a victim rather than just a target.
-Most site hacking attempts, in my experience, attempt to log in using one of three different usernames.
+Most site hacking attempts, in our experience, attempt to log in using one of three different usernames.
 The first two are always 'admin' or 'administrator,' and the third is usually determined by your domain name.

 For example, if your website is funkymonkey33.com, the hacker may attempt to log in using the username 'funkymonkey33.'